codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ## 💬 ChatGPT

-Talk to AI like it’s your dev buddy.
+Talk to AI like it's your dev buddy.
 Great for ideas, debugging, and learning.
 Not perfect for coding, but solid for brainstorming.

 ### 🔧 Use it if:
 - You need help understanding stuff.
-- You’re building chatbots or assistants.
+- You're building chatbots or assistants.

 ---